TheDarkSide1992/SecureSoftwareK8S/key-managment-system-set-up.md

 >[!WARNING]
 > you should never use this in production
 > this is only for local testing and learning purposes
-> the vault runs in a docker container on its own outside of the cluster because avoid having startup issues with minikube
+> the vault runs in a docker container on its own outside of the cluster to avoid having startup issues with minikube
-> Ksm v2 is only supported in k8s 1.21+
+> Kms v2 is only supported in k8s 1.21+
 > Kms allows for envelopment encryption of secrets at rest in k8s clusters
 > A secret is encrypted with a data encryption key(DEK) which is then encrypted with a key encryption key(KEK) stored in the kms provider(vault in this case)
 > The key encryption key is handled by vault and is set up to rotate on a schedule of 90 days and can be manually rotated as well